Amelia Earhart Memorial Bridge: Original bridge

+Current bridge

 Plans for replacement of the old bridge with a new four-lane span with 10 foot shoulders were announced in the fall of 2007 by KDOT and MoDOT with construction slated on a new bridge for 2009–2011.
 The bridge was designed by HNTB.

 Because of the Missouri River flood during the summer and fall of 2011, construction was stopped.
 Work on the bridge was started again toward the end of 2011.
 The bridge's arch was built on-site, rather than barged in like some tied-arch bridges, and completed on June 14, 2012.
 The new bridge was opened to traffic in December 2012.